When you have a need for Marketing & Public Relations services, you want to hire a firm that gets results!

 We are located in the Twin Cities of Minneapolis-St. Paul, but are able to service clients in cities throughout the United States.
 Want to learn more about our services?
 Browse this website then contact us for a publicity consult.

-Learn more about Annie and her book at www.AnnieMeehan.com.
+Learn more about the book and author at JudithBrenner.com.

 Barbara and Jim Wojcik, authors of the World War II survival story, Bud's Jacket, were interviewed on KFAI-AM's "WriteOn Radio," which airs in Minneapolis, the evening of February 22.
 Bud's Jacket is the story of Bud's six-month fight for survival after being shot down over Nazi-occupied France during World War II.
 Bud was Barbara's uncle, and she uncovered his story with the help of memorabilia he left behind.

 In January, the Wojciks led the Lunch & Learn event for the Illinois Holocaust Museum & Education Center.
 Learn more about the book, or pick up your copy today at Budsjacket.com.